-You may apply for a grant for a minimum of 1 year and a maximum of 5 years, starting in January 2022.
-The first payment will be made in January 2022 at the earliest.
+You may apply for a grant for a minimum of 1 year and a maximum of 5 years, starting in January 2023.
+The first payment will be made during January 2023 at the earliest.v

 Foreign experts are involved in the scientific assessment of the applications.
 To ensure fair and equitable assessment and efficient processing, please therefore complete your application in English.

 - Administrating organisation